ietf-wg-cellar/matroska-specification/ordering.md

 seek in the `Segment` for tags, especially for network streams.
 So it's better if the `Tags Element` is found early in the stream.
 When editing the `Tags Element`, the original `Tags Element` at the beginning can be overwritten with a `Void Element` and a new `Tags Element` written at the end of the `Segment Element`.
-The file size will only marginally change.
+The file and Segment sizes will only marginally change.